 - In the garage — where the dog doesn’t have access

-But you want your dog to be safe right?
-And you don’t come home to find garbage strewn all over the house, right?
+But you want your dog to be safe, right?
+You don’t come home to find garbage strewn all over the house, right?

 A basic metal trash can that you have to step on a pedal to open works well for many dog owners — because dogs simply can’t maneuver the pedal with their paws.

-Just make sure you get one that’s large and heavy enough so your dog can’t tip it over.
+Just make sure you get one that’s large and heavy enough — so your dog can’t tip it over.
 Then again, if you happen to have a very large and very determined dog, then the size of the trash can matters very little.

 Two downsides to the basic pedal-style trash cans: